aemami1/KnowRef60k/Create_Dataset/README.md

 ## Preliminaries ##

-The code was tested on Python 3.6.5
+The code was tested on Python 3.6.5.

 **Requirements.txt**
 ```
 pip install -r requirements.txt
 ```

-**Stanford CoreNLP and Stanford Postagger*
+*Stanford CoreNLP and Stanford Postagger*

 Please download Stanford CoreNLP (we used stanford-corenlp-full-2018-10-05), and Stanford Postagger (we used stanford-postagger-full-2020-11-17) and place their main folders containing the .jar files in the current directory.